 “At first Emaunoi cried, seeking for its mother,” says Lampoon.
 “We had our Pangpon go play with the calf.
 As soon as he comes home from school, he will head straight to the cow pen.
 I told my son that this calf is his, and he must take good care of it.”

 In two years, Pangpon’s family will have new calves coming from Emaunoi.
 At the same time, Pangpon’s skill in caring for cows will improve.
 Cows provide milk, but they can also be used to help a family financially.

 “Cows are very important for northeast people, as they are like treasures,” says Supanat Sipikun, an economic project staff member in the area.
 “They can be converted into money during an emergency.
 One cow can be sold for 20,000 to 30,000 Baht (US$612 to $918).
 It can be more or less, depending on the cow’s size and owner’s satisfaction.”

 Ways you can help

-- Give a share of a cow through the World Vision Gift Catalog or sponsor a child today.
+- Give a dairy cow through the World Vision Gift Catalog or sponsor a child today.
 Animals have many benefits for families in need, and sponsorship helps provide for children as well as their communities.